henry-luo/mark/docs/index.md

 Comparing to JSON, Mark has the following advantages:

 - It has a type-name, which is important in identifying what the data represents; whereas JSON is actually an anonymous object, missing the type name.
-- It can have nested content objects, which is common in all markup formats, and thus allows Mark to convenient represent document-oriented data, which is awkward for JSON.
+- It has built-in mixed-content support, which is common in all markup formats, and thus allows Mark to convenient represent document-oriented data, which is awkward for JSON.
-- It incorporates some syntax enhancements to JSON (e.g. allowing comments, property name without quotes, optional trailing comma or between properties and array values), and makes the format more friendly for human.
+- It incorporates some syntax enhancements to JSON ~(e.g. allowing comments, property name and value without quotes, optional trailing comma or between properties and array values)~, thus making the format more friendly for human.

 Some disadvantages of Mark, comparing to JSON would be: